brian-cobo/Stock_Market_Analysis_Software/README.md

 ### TODO
 #### Main
+* Analyze and improve accuracy of Sentiment Analysis to be correct and recognize financial vocabulary
 * Gathering Dow Jones and other market information
 * Web Scrape and Analyze
     * Financial reports